 Long-term debt is shown net of original bond issue premium.
 This premium is being amortized on a straight-line basis (which approximates the effective interest method) over the term of the 2005 Revenue Bonds.
-Deferred financing costs associated with the 2005 Revenue Bonds issuance and a term loan are included in other assets, net and are being amortized on a straight-line basis over the terms of the respective debt.
-Deferred financing costs were \$863,965 and \$936,407 at June 30, 2014 and 2013, respectively.
+Deferred financing costs associated with the 2005 and 2014 Revenue Bonds issuance and a term loan are included in other assets, net and are being amortized on a straight-line basis over the terms of the respective debt.
+The 2005 deferred financing costs were written off at June 30, 2015 as a result of refinancing (See Note 8).
+Deferred financing costs were \$651,294 and \$863,965 at June 30, 2015 and 2014, respectively.